-The 2014 Lincoln MKT is ranked:
+The 2015 Lincoln MKT is ranked:

 Other SUVs to Consider

-Details: 2014 Lincoln MKT
+Details: 2015 Lincoln MKT

-The 2014 Lincoln MKT seats seven, although optional middle-row bucket seats reduce seating capacity to six.
-The MKT comes standard with front-wheel drive and a 3.7-liter V6, while models with all-wheel drive get a more powerful 3.5-liter EcoBoost V6.
-A six-speed automatic transmission comes with both engines.
-Only one trim is offered, but the MKT is available with 100A, 200A and 201A equipment groups, which add to the list of standard features.
-The MKT is largely unchanged since it debuted in 2010.
-As a result, this overview uses applicable research and reviews from the 2010 to 2014 model years.
+The 2015 Lincoln MKT seats seven, though available second-row bucket seats reduce capacity to six.
+The MKT comes standard with a 3.7-liter V6 engine and front-wheel drive.
+A twin-turbocharged (EcoBoost) 3.5-liter V6 and all-wheel drive are available.
+A six-speed automatic transmission is standard with both engines.
+The MKT has not received a major redesign since it debuted in the 2010 model year, and it sees no major changes for the 2015 model year.
+As a result, this overview uses applicable research and reviews from the 2010 through 2015 model years.